ValorNaram/fosmbot/files/help.md

   - Returns the data we have about you saved in our database
   - all levels
   - private chat only
+`/testme`
+  - Returns a text
+  - all levels
+  - all chats
 `/privacypolicy`
   - Returns a notice about how we collect data.
   - all levels